 The FDA’s Response to Our Concerns Re: Itching After Stoping Xyzal or Zyrtec:

-On June 3, 2018 we received this message from Dr. Gerald Dal Pan, MD, MHS, Director of the Office of Surveillance and Epidemiology:
+On June 3, 2018 we received this message from the FDA

-We were left with further questions and responded to Dr. Dal Pan with this note on June 3, 2018.
+We were left with further questions and responded to the FDA with this note on June 3, 2018.